 VITA Standards Organization activity updates

-The January VITA Standards Organization (VSO) meeting immediately followed Embedded Tech Trends in Phoenix, Arizona.
-Over 30 people were in attendance to participate in status updates and several working group discussions.
-This update is based on the results of this meeting.
-Visit the VITA website (www.vita.com) for details on upcoming VSO meetings.
+The September VITA Standards Organization (VSO) standards' meeting was held in Huntsville, Alabama.
+This update is based on the results of that meeting.
+Contact VITA if you are interested in participating in any of these working groups.
+Visit the VITA website (http://www.vita.com) for details on upcoming VSO meetings.

-Accredited as an American National Standards Institute (ANSI) developer and a submitter of Industry Trade Agreements to the IEC, the VSO provides its members with the ability to develop and to promote open technology standards.
-The VSO meets every two months to address embedded bus and board industry standards issues.
+Accredited as an American National Standards Institute (ANSI) developer and a submitter of Industry Trade Agreements to the IEC, VITA provides its members with the ability to develop and promote open technology standards.
+The working groups meet face-to-face every two months to address embedded bus and board industry standards issues.